 To change the current date and/or time, press the Menu button from the Home Screen.
 Then press the Settings button.
-The Settings menu is shown in Figure 6-2.
+The Settings menu is shown in Figure 39.
 The menu option for Network Time Sync will cause the controller time to sync with the connected network device.
 This can either be enabled or disabled.
-The operator can change the time using the Date and Time button (Figure 6-3) when Network Time Sync is disable.
-The Time Zone button allows the operator to change the Greenwich Mean Time (GMT) offset (Figure 6-4).
+The operator can change the time using the Date and Time button (Figure 40) only when Network Time Sync is disabled or there is no internet connection.
+The Time Zone button allows the operator to change the Greenwich Mean Time (GMT) offset (Figure 41).
 An invalid date is one that does not exist in the month (e.g., 2/30 or 9/31).

-Figure 6-2.
-Settings Menu.
+Figure 39.
+Settings menu.

-Figure 6-3.
+Figure 40.
 Change date and time screen.

-Figure 6-4.
+Figure 41.
 Change Time Zone screen.